 Dr. Baumler attended the University of Illinois after doing graduate work at ASU.
 He graduated in 1981 and returned to practice at Central Phoenix Animal Hospital.
 Having lived in Ahwatukee since 1986, Dr. Baumler decided to open Foothills Animal Hospital in 1989.
 Dr. Baumler enjoys all aspects of veterinary practice but prefers surgery including routine spays and neuters as well as the challenge of more difficult orthopedic procedures.
-Dr. Baumler is married to Dr. Vicki Baumler, a local equine practitioner, and their family consists of two horses, a Great Dane and a German Shepherd.
+Dr. Baumler is married to Dr. Vicki Baumler, a local equine practitioner, and their family consists of two horses, two Great Danes and a German Shepherd.
 Dr. Baumler enjoys sports, hiking, riding and traveling with Vicki.

 Alex MacKenzie, DVM